-The "Online Campus Next Generation" is a Social Learning Management System used for technology enhanced learning in the online master programmes "Educational Media" and "Educational Leadership".
-The system realizes an approach of connecting generic web 2.0 tools instead of a widget based technology.
-Taking this system as an example as well as the masters programme, the following investigation develops a concept on how to connect different generic tools used in learners PLE.
-The mentioned aspects of heterogeneity are the first assumption for designing the concept.
+The "Online Campus Next Generation" is a Social Learning Management System used for technology-enhanced learning in the online master programs "Educational Media" and "Educational Leadership".
+The system realizes an approach of connecting generic web 2.0 tools instead of a widget-based technology.
+Taking this system as an example as well as the master's program, the following investigation develops a concept on how to connect the first assumption for designing the concept.
 Accordingly, learners PLEs can contain an inconsistent set of tools, including redundancy.
 The second assumption concerns the understanding of PLE itself.
 Thus a Learning Management System for formal learning opportunities in higher education should focus on connecting the personal environments of the learners instead of offering a dominant and central TEL system.
 With these assumptions the interaction between PLE and LMS can complement each other.
-The belief, sometimes suggested in the scientific discussion, that PLEs displaces LMSs, is unsustainable from the perspective of a formal master programme in higher education, because an LMS fulfils at least the function network and links the participants in a central und unified place.
+The belief, sometimes suggested in the scientific discussion, that PLEs displaces LMSs, is unsustainable from the perspective of a formal master program in higher education, because an LMS fulfils at least the function network and links the participants in a central und unified place.